-To avoid self-interference, the TDD frame structure (i.e. the duration of the DLSF, USLF, and the total gap), is identical across the entire system.
-Additionally, the beginning of the TDD frame can be synchronized to a 1 pulse per second (PPS) generated by a GPS antenna.
-All Base Stations in the system transmit at the same time.
+To avoid self-interference, the TDD frame structure (i.e. the duration of the DLSF, ULSF, and the total gap), is identical across the entire system.
+Additionally, the beginning of the TDD frame is synchronized to a 1 pulse per second (PPS) generated by a GPS receiver.
+All BSs in the system transmit at the same time.
 A BS and RS never transmit at the same time, so they never interfere with each other.

 The DLSF and ULSF may be further divided into zones that are identical across the entire system.
 Zones may be able to make the network more efficient during certain conditions.
-For example, a Remote Station (RS) in the middle of the sector serving area is less susceptible to interference from other sectors and generates less interference to the remotes of other sectors.
+For example, an RS in the middle of the sector serving area is less susceptible to interference from other sectors and generates less interference to the remotes of other sectors.
 Therefore, these remotes may use a more aggressive frequency reuse scheme than remotes in the sector that are located closer to the sector boundaries.
 The DLSF and ULSF can be partitioned into two zones.
-One zone will be used for remotes at the boundaries of the sector with a less aggressive frequency reuse scheme and the other zone will be used for remotes near the center of the sector with a more aggressive frequency reuse scheme.
+One zone will be used for remotes at the boundaries of the sector with a less aggressive frequency reuse scheme.
 This is known as fractional frequency reuse (FFR).

-2.4.4 Filtering Architecture
+2.4.1 Filtering Architecture

-The Airlink Venus radio is designed to operate over a wide range of frequencies and channel configurations while minimizing interference.
-The Airlink Venus radio can operate from 70 MHz to 6 GHz using channel sizes from 12.5 kHz to 10 MHz.
-With Quadrature Phase Shift Keying (QPSK) using a convolution turbo coding (CTC) rate of $\frac{1}{2}$ , the receiver sensitivity ranges from -127 dBm for a 12.5 kHz channel to -98 dBm for a 10 MHz channel.
+The Mars radio is designed to operate over a wide range of frequencies and channel configurations while minimizing interference.
+The radio can operate from 70 MHz to 6 GHz using channel sizes from 12.5 kHz to 10 MHz.
+At QPSK using convolution turbo coding (CTC) rate of 1⁄2, the receiver sensitivity ranges from -127 dBm for a 12.5 kHz channel to -98 dBm for a 10 MHz channel.

-The Airlink Venus radio incorporates filtering at the following stages:
+The radio incorporates filtering at the following stages: